haymanwuzup/blocklist-mgr/README.md

 - Adjust the window size, to increase the size of the hosts/log box
 - `hosts` preview refreshes itself automatically
 - You can edit the hosts file via the panel in the GUI (doesn't create a backup)

-Add the links from `Copy Links` to the custom filter lists, as shown here:

 More lists/information:</ins>
 > https://github.com/gorhill/uBlock/wiki/